Asexual Visibility and Education Network: Purpose

-When first starting the website, AVEN's main goals were "building community and… legitimising asexuality as a sexual orientation."
+According to AVEN organization member Michael Doré, the main goals when starting the website were "building community and… legitimising asexuality as a sexual orientation."

-AVEN serves simultaneously as an informational platform, a space for fostering community, and as a forum for facilitating discussion.
+AVEN serves simultaneously as an informational platform, a space to foster community, and as a forum for facilitating discussion.

 Impact

-Improving academic understanding of asexuality
+Academic understanding of asexuality

 A study performed by Kristin S. Scherrer on asexual identity was published in 2008 that focused on analyzing survey responses from 102 individuals that identified themselves as asexual.
-This study brought asexual perspectives into academic research at a time when there was relatively little academic literature available on the topic of asexuality, and even less that approached it as an identity rather than simply a behavior or desire.

 The participants for this study were found and recruited through AVEN's website.
-In addition to contributing to the ability to acquire the necessary participants, AVEN served to inform the responses given by participants as well.
+In addition to contributing to the ability to acquire the necessary participants, AVEN served to inform the responses given by participants.
 For example, when asked to describe what an asexual identity meant to them, 44% of respondents closely echoed the definition of asexuality as found on AVEN's website.
 One respondent referred directly to AVEN in response to this question.
-Scherrer's study has been cited by many studies since, indicating the study and AVEN's contributions to it have had further impact on academic research.
+Scherrer's study continues to impact academic research as it has been cited by many other studies.